CON-In-A-Box/CIAB-Portal/README.md

 # First Steps

-For a fairly technical overview of process of getting an instance of the project setup look at [FirstSetup.md](FirstSetup.md).
+For a step-by-step overview of process of getting a local instance of the project setup look at [FirstSetup.md](FirstSetup.md).

 # Code Checking